andylintner/openhab2/addons/io/org.openhab.io.homekit/README.md

   <td>&nbsp;</td>
   <td>autoThreshold</td>
   <td>Number</td>
-  <td>A target temperature that will engage the thermostat's heating and cooling actions as necessary.
+  <td>An optional target temperature that will engage the thermostat's heating and cooling actions as necessary.
 This only applies when heatingCoolingMode is AUTO</td>
  </tr>
 </table>